janbitw/dc/README.md

 2. [Car order service](https://learning-campus.th-rosenheim.de/mod/resource/view.php?id=229266)
 3. exercise03

+Please click on the Exercise01 folder, this is where you can find the Appointment Scheduler.

 ## Appointment Scheduler

 This exercise01 code simulates an appointment scheduler, in which a user can create appointments and save